mikaelbr/react-formdata/README.md

 # react-formdata

 A library for generating an object of values from a set of inputs in React.
-Either by auto detecting all inputs with an ID, or manually adding inputs with specified name.
+Either by auto detecting all inputs with name, an ID or by manually adding inputs with specified name.

 This is handy in cases where you want to dispatch an action to a global state and don't want the boiler plate of extracting all values yourself.
 See example below for usage.

 ## Install